phw/peek/README.md

 cannot be any fully native Wayland support without special support for this use case by the compositor.

-It is however possible to use Peek in a Gnome Shell Wayland session using XWayland by launching Peek with the X11 backend:
+It is however possible to use Peek in a GNOME Shell Wayland session using XWayland by launching Peek with the X11 backend:

     GDK_BACKEND=x11 peek

-Support for compositors other than Gnome Shell can be added if a suitable screencasting interface is provided.
+Support for compositors other than GNOME Shell can be added if a suitable screencasting interface is provided.